-Dr. Rebecca Hines, national expert on instructional use of technology and author of CEC Today’s educational technology column, leads in the 2013 Summer Institute.
+Dr. Gloria Campbell-Whatley, national expert on cultural diversity leads the 2014 Summer Institute.
 Participants who take the Institute for one course credit will be required to complete an assignment applying Institute content within their professional settings.
 Participants may register for only the Institute.

-The Pre-Institute, facilitated by UW-W Department of Special Education faculty, will combine in-class discussion and web enhancement to examine selected literature and research related to the topic.
+The Pre-Institute, facilitated by UWW's Dr. Ozalle Toms, will combine in-class discussion and web enhancement to examine selected literature and research related to the topic.
 Participants taking the Pre-Institute for one credit are required to complete additional readings, engage in extended discussion, and complete an assignment related to Pre-Institute content.
 Participants must also register for the Institute.

 The Post-Institute will focus on site-based action planning to incorporate instructional technology within schools, districts, and community agencies.
 Participants taking the Post-Institute for one credit are required to design and submit their own action plans and carry out web enhanced activities with seminar participants and faculty.
 Participants must attend the Institute to enroll in this workshop.